It’s normal to approach pregnancy, childbirth and the following weeks with a number

 and signs that you’re immune to certain diseases.
 They will also offer additional

-tests, such as screenings for diabetes during pregnancy, Down syndrome and human immunodeficiency
+tests, such as screenings for diabetes during pregnancy, Down syndrome, and human

 Labor and Delivery